7 Necessary Skills for the Adept Content Marketer

 The ability to research manifests itself in two applications, both of which are important to the quality of your content: primary and secondary research.
 Secondary research is easier, less intensive, and applicable to more kinds of content.
 It involves scouring the web for outside sources that confirm, deny, or otherwise complement the claims you're trying to make.

-Finding more of these sources (and higher authority ones at that) makes your content better-rounded, more thoroughly documented, and of course, more trustworthy for the reader.
-Primary research is all firsthand research you’ve done yourself, such as a survey you’ve conducted or an experiment you’ve run.
-This type of original research takes time and money, but it’s important to incorporate it into your material, as it tends to produce highly original, highly valuable work.
+Finding more of these sources (and higher authority ones at that) makes your content better-rounded, more thoroughly documented, and, of course, more trustworthy for the reader.
+Primary research is all firsthand audience research you've done yourself, such as a survey you've conducted or an experiment you've run.
+This type of original research takes time and money, but it's important to incorporate it in creating content, as it tends to produce highly original, highly valuable content.

 2. Flexibility

-Flexibility isn’t a hard skill like research, because you can’t practice it or learn more about it unless you’re confronted with a situation that demands it.
-Flexibility comes in a variety of forms; for example, you might see a handful of user comments in a short period of time asking your brand for coverage of a particular event or subject you’d otherwise avoid.
+Flexibility isn't a critical skill like research because you can't practice it or learn more about it unless you're confronted with a situation that demands it.
+Flexibility comes in a variety of forms; for example, you might see a handful of user comments in a short period of time asking your brand for coverage of a particular event or subject you'd otherwise avoid.

 Responding positively may be a deviation from your core strategy, but it will give your users more of what they want.
 You may also find a new type of content or new platform surging in popularity; flexible content marketers adopt these new opportunities seamlessly.